 Since the early 1980's, color at Kezar Lake has revealed no statistically significant trend over time.
 Color is highly related to summer precipitation; wetter years show higher color as more materials are washed off the landscape to the lake.
 The lack of trend in color is despite the increase in regional precipitation observed in the last century, suggesting that more data are needed to confirm the trend.

 Dissolved oxygen profiles show good oxygenation throughout the water column over the collection period.
-While the extent and duration of anoxia is excellent at all three basins, the upper basin shows a statistically-significant (but very slight) increase in anoxia within a meter of the bottom.
-This should continue to be monitored closely in the future.
+The extent and duration of anoxia is excellent at all three basins.

-LOWER BAY
+LOWER BAY WATER QUALITY TRENDS